ovh/docs/pages/platform/public-cloud/volume-backup/guide.en-gb.md

 ==> Insert listing page Volume Backup

 You will find the list of your Volume Backups in the section `Volume Backup`{.action} in the left-hand navigation bar.
-As soon as the Volume Backup creation is requested, it will be added to this table with a status "Creating".
+As soon as the Volume Backup creation is requested, it will be added to this table.

 ==